skyde/Interaction/README.md

 - Set cursor blink rate to 0
 - Set cursor thinkness to 6

+# Powershell 7

+Use this since it's nicer than the default one.

 # Kinesis Advantage 2

 Use the command when in .\kinesis layout to copy the files to the Kinesis Advantage 2: